Charles Winkler

 Charles Winkler is an American television and film director and producer.
 He is the son of Academy Award-winning producer and director Irwin Winkler and actress Margo Winkler.
 He was married to actress Sandra Nelson from 1998 until their divorce in 2012.
+As of June 2025, his most recent credit is as one of the producers for The Alto Knights (2025).